zzuse/log.vim/README.md

-# log.vim
+# INFO
-TODO
-please refer to  ~/opt/share/vim/vim80/syntax/messages.vim TMR sdb
+please refer to  ~/opt/share/vim/vim80/syntax/messages.vim Some VIM Highlighter for logs and ERROR messages
-ERROR